paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 404k of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 404k of this title](./chapter-015-national-security.md#section-404k) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2010—Subsec. (b).
 Pub.
 L. 111–259 substituted “, who may delegate such authority to other appropriate officials of the Central Intelligence Agency.” for the period.